U.S. flag

 Safety Improvement Project on Cambridge Street

-In 2025, the City of Cambridge will begin installation of separated bike lanes and related safety improvements on Cambridge Street between Inman Square and Second Street.
+The City of Cambridge is making safety improvements, including the installation of separated bike lanes, on Cambridge Street between Inman Square and Second Street.

 As part of the project, we will: